Skip to main content

 Your customers with the highest lifetime value deserve a little 1:1 attention, and they’ll especially appreciate the opportunity to chat with your team during the chaotic holiday season.

-“For high-end brands, consider adding a notification to your abandoned cart flow during this time for high and top CLV customers—or VIPS, loyalty customers, etc.—who have started checkout but not proceeded to purchase,” suggests Ash Simpson, CRM manager at Elephant Room.
+“Consider adding a notification to your abandoned cart flow during this time for high- and top-CLV customers—or VIPs, loyalty customers, etc.—who have started check-out but not proceeded to purchase,” suggests Ash Simpson, CRM manager at Elephant Room.

 “This can prompt your sales or customer service team to reach out to talk directly to these VIP customers,” Simpson explains.
 “Notifications within flows are an often untouched feature, but they can add so much value and be super useful in the right setting.”